We recently caught up with Youth Commissioner Michael Degaga to hear how his first semester at the George Washington University went.

 Have you picked up any new books, TV shows, etc. recently?

 I’m reading two books about Ethiopian history: one about a period called “the Era of Princes” and the other about an Ethiopian emperor who reigned during the late 19th Century.
-I will also read a research paper about immune-therapy for cancer by a researcher at the GW Institute of Biomedical Studies.
+I also plan to read a research paper about immune-therapy for cancer by a researcher at the GW Institute of Biomedical Studies.

 Who or what are you finding inspiration in currently?